How Call in Studio Works / FAQ

 As callers dial your call-in number, they will start to appear on the screen.
 All calls are grouped into 'rooms' (aka 'queues') and a given room is only displayed if there is at least one call in that room (and sub-sorted by call length within each room).

-Below is an image of a show with a host and seven callers (no screener, with the auto-screen feature turned on):
+Below is an image of a show with a host and seven callers (no screener, with the auto-screen feature enabled):

-If a caller has previously successfully called into your show, that information will be displayed to you as well (including their last call note, if any).
+If a caller has previously successfully called into your show or meeting, that information will be displayed to you as well (including their last call note, if any).

 Note: The "Last On-Air" info shows when the caller was last placed "on-air" first (i.e., if the caller was placed "on-air" on July 22, then called August 3 but never placed "on-air", it would show the July 22 date).
 If never placed on-air but called previously, the description will display as "Last Called" information.